 Generally, British society is well-ordered and tolerant.
 People enjoy a high degree of personal freedom and are expected to respect the freedom of others.
-Britain, especially London, is a multi-cultural society.
+Britain, especially London, is a very multi-cultural.
 This means that differences in religion, diet, dress and behaviour are a normal part of everyday life.
 In such a varied and exciting environment, it’s unlikely to be long before you feel at home.

 Don’t forget to attend the International Student Welcome Programme for further advice and information about settling into your new environment.